ninezerozeronine/chip-computer/docs/hardware/pcb_dimensions.rst

 inches / 24.13 mm from the bottom edge.

 The center of the topmost pin of the LED control jumper is 1.1 inches / 27.94 mm from the top edge of the PCB.
+The top is connected to the control pins, the bottom is connected to ground.

 The center of the leftmost pin on the ALU result out connector is 2.15 inches / 54.61 mm from the left edge.